Question Skip Logic

 - Any page number - This will skip respondents to the designated page.
 You must move respondents forward through the survey, and not backward.

-- End of Survey - This will send respondents directly to the end of the survey, which will activate the Survey Completion option you specified in the Collector Options.
+- End of Survey - This will send respondents directly to the end of the survey, which will activate the Survey End Page you specified in the collector options.
 Their response will be considered COMPLETE when you view their individual response in the Analyze Results section.

 - Disqualify Respondent - This will send respondents to a disqualification page.
 You can customize the disqualification page in the Collector Options.
 Their response will be considered DISQUALIFIED when you view their individual response in the Analyze Results section.